-The Gerald A. Denmark Colony of the Year Award
+The Gerald A. Denmark Provisional Chapter of the Year Award

-The Gerald A. Denmark Colony of the Year Award was established by the Grand Council in 2020 in honor of past Fraternity Consul, Gerald A. Denmark and is presented to the most over-all outstanding colony based upon the highest TEP accreditation score as used in the Charles M. Driesen Outstanding Chapter Award.
+The Gerald A. Denmark Provisional Chapter of the Year Award was established by the Grand Council in 2020 in honor of past Fraternity Consul, Gerald A. Denmark and is presented to the most over-all outstanding provisional chapter based upon the highest TEP accreditation score as used in the Charles M. Driesen Outstanding Chapter Award.